MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Travel Request:**

-     - If Vacation Settlement is completed for this request, this stage will start, otherwise it will move to next stage.
+     - If Travel Request process is completed for this request, then only this stage will start, otherwise it will moved to Completed stage.

-     - Waiting to reject and Cancel the Travel Request in leave request,  once completed the stage then it will move to Completed stage.
+     - Waiting to reject and Cancel the Travel Request in leave request,  once completed the stage then it will move to next stage.

        - *In The Action field is following to,*